-The coordinator throughout the course must follow all COVID-19 GLOBAL REGULATIONS and other COVID-19 prevention protocols just as any other participant in the group, including but not limited to arrival testing, maintaining physical distance from students and faculty, and always wearing a mask.
+The coordinator throughout the course must follow all COVID-19 GLOBAL REGULATIONS and other COVID-19 prevention protocols just as any other participant in the group, including but not limited to maintaining physical distance from students and faculty and always wearing a mask, in order to reduce the probability of contagion.

 In the event that the coordinator presents any symptoms, is exposed, or tests positive for the virus, the procedure will be the same as with any participant in the course and they will immediately separate from the group.
 The MVI will have a substitute coordinator for the course on-call, who will be informed of the general logistics of the course, and will give immediate support to promote course continuity, in the case it is needed.
 The MVI Emergency Response Team will assist with coordinator removal to isolation/quarantine, replacement, and care, as well as provide group support.

-As in the case of students, the coordinator must comply with the corresponding measures indicated by the Ministry of Health, the sending institution, and MVI.
+As in the case of students, the coordinator and the entire group must comply with the corresponding measures indicated by the Ministry of Health, the sending institution, and MVI.

-COVID-19 isolation/quarantine and care logistics
+COVID-19 isolation and care logistics